Skip to main content

 Evaluation Levels

-It is common to expect a trace to map one-to-one with a single agent, but in practice a trace captures the full request lifecycle — which often involves multiple agents, numerous LLM calls, and tool invocations.
+A trace captures the full request lifecycle, which often involves multiple agents, numerous LLM calls, and tool invocations.
 For example, a travel booking request might produce a trace like this:

 Trace (user request → final response)